How to Apply For U.S. Citizenship? Detailed Guideline

-Step 4: The Pledge of Allegiance to the United States.
+Step 4: The Oath of Allegiance to the United States.
 If Citizenship and Immigration Services approves your application for naturalization, you must attend a ceremony to take the United States Oath of Allegiance.
 As a result, the applicant is issued the Naturalization certificate allowing to apply for an American passport and other internal documents of the country.

 The test consists of two parts: a test of English and knowledge of American history and government.
 The second part is the most difficult part of the citizenship test, and you must prepare for it well in advance.

 All of the questions and answers for this test are publicly available on the USCIS website, and there are also video and audio materials for preparation.
 Questions are asked only from this list, no unexpected topics may be given.
 The immigration officer selects only 20 of the 128 questions.
 To successfully pass the test, you must answer correctly to 12.
 As soon as you have the right number of answers, the exam is stopped and the remaining questions are not asked.

 The questions are divided into three large topic groups: American government, American history (geography), and civics.
 They are asked in English, and no answer choices are offered.
 Most are simple, but some require prior preparation, especially those related to U.S. history.
 In certain cases there may be more than one correct answer, then you have to name as many as are asked in the question.

 What are the US citizenship application fees?